JuliaPerf/MCAnalyzer.jl/README.md

 `MCAnalyzer.jl` provides the two functions `mark_start` and `mark_end`  both will insert some special markers into you code.
 `iaca` will then analyse the generated object file and only analyse the parts in between the two markers.

-To invoke `iaca` on a specific method that has been annotated use `analyze(func, tt)` where `tt` is a tuple of types that gives the type signature of the method.
+To invoke `iaca` on a specific method that has been annotated use `analyze(func, types)` where `types` is a tuple of types that gives the type signature of the method.

 ### Supported architectures